The Heartburn Myth

 It’s a good way to manage your symptoms, but it’s still better to avoid this issue in the first place.
-If your stomach pH is consistently off and causing heartburn and discomfort, you may want to take ACV (apple cider vinegar) more regularly, and you definitely want to clean up your diet.
+If your stomach's pH is consistently off and causing heartburn and discomfort, you may take ACV (apple cider vinegar) more regularly, and you definitely want to clean up your diet.
 Eliminate junk foods and simple carbohydrates, and eat for your body type as best you know how.

 Make sure your diet provides plenty of support for your pancreas, gallbladder, and liver, and never rely on calcium tablets and alkaline water!